Computer Application Systems Courses

 3. Demonstrate the ability to discover system and application characteristics through packet analysis.

-CAS 83 - Information & Communication Technology Essentials ( 4.00 - Units )
+CAS 83 - Information & Communication Technology Essentials ( 3.00 - Units )

 This course provides an introduction to the computer hardware and software skills needed to help meet the growing demand for entry-level ICT professionals.
 The fundamentals of computer hardware and software as well as advanced concepts such as security, networking, and the responsibilities of an ICT professional will be introduced.
 Preparation for the CompTIA A+ certification exams.
+May not receive credit if ESYS 63 has been completed.

 Student Learning Outcomes (SLO)